Associates in Mental Health & Developmental Disabilities, Inc. (AMHDD)

 Our Behavioral assistance program is designed to augment Partnership for Children Initiative services through the use of trained behavioral Assistants working directly with children and adolescents and their families in a home, school/work, or other community settings to carry out elements of treatment or service plans.
 Services are generally time-limited and focused on specific goals used to aid in the transition between levels of care or to facilitate adjustment to developmental tasks.

 Parent Advocate Services for parents who are developmentally disabled, parenting skills, and pregnant women issues to provide a safe and nurturing environment for their children to grow.

 Children & Youth Development Services, education, health, clinical, crisis intervention, dual diagnosis program services, employment services, arts to help with self-expression, and psycho-educational and communication skills training services.

 Summer Camp Explosion Extravaganza & Recreation program, Community Education, A fee-for-service for Community Agencies, Professional Consultation Services Training, Clinical Training, Food, and Clothing Support Services Unit, An Internship/Externship Program, Community Partnership Program, and a Volunteer Support Services Program.

-Our clinical Department presents itself programmatically as an Invisible Force that assists our clients towards independence in alignment with goals set forth.
-The supports provided to our clients come from an array of clinical training in specific treatment modalities to cover a broad spectrum of disorders and/specific presentations or conditions.
+Our clinical Department presents itself programmatically as an Invisible Force that assists our clients towards independence in alignment with the goals set forth.
+The supports provided to our clients comes from an array of clinical training in specific treatment modalities to cover a broad spectrum of disorders and/or specific presentations or conditions.